JulioCz36/TP-Final-Shooter-espacial/README.md

-# 🚀 Shooter Espacial
+# 🚀 Space Shooter – Final Project for Intro to Programming

-Primer proyecto desarrollado en la Tecnicatura de la materia de Intro a la Programación.
-Un shooter espacial hecho completamente en C++ con renderizado en terminal.
+First project developed in the Technical Degree course Introduction to Programming.
+A space shooter made entirely in C++ with terminal rendering.

-## 🎯 Objetivo
+## 🎯 Objective

-Disparar a los enemigos que cruzan horizontalmente la pantalla y esquivar meteoritos que caen verticalmente.
-El jugador controla una nave con 5 vidas.
-Cada impacto de un meteorito reduce una vida.
-Al perderlas todas, el juego termina.
+Shoot enemies crossing the screen horizontally and dodge meteorites falling vertically.
+The player controls a ship with 5 lives.
+Each hit by a meteorite reduces one life.
+The game ends when all lives are lost.

-## 🕹️ Jugabilidad
+## 🕹️ Gameplay

-- **Nave del jugador**:
+- **Player’s ship**:
-  - Movimiento en las 4 direcciones (WASD o flechas)
+  - Moves in 4 directions (WASD or arrow keys)
-  - Puede disparar proyectiles para eliminar enemigos

-- **Enemigos**:
+  - Can shoot projectiles to eliminate enemies

-  - Se desplazan horizontalmente
+- **Enemies**:
-  - Aparecen desde los bordes a distintas velocidades
+  - Move horizontally
+  - Appear from screen edges at different speeds

 - **Meteoritos**:
+  - Fall vertically
+  - Reduce one life if they hit the ship

-  - Caen verticalmente
+- **Scoring system**:
-  - Si impactan en la nave, restan una vida

-- **Sistema de puntuación**:
-  - Ganas puntos al destruir enemigos
+  - Earn points by destroying enemies
-  - Mensajes tipo `"Nice shot!"`, `"Good one!"` al sumar puntos
+  - Messages like `"Nice shot!"`, `"Good one!"` when scoring

-## 🧠 Diseño del código
+## 🧠 Code design

-- Programación **orientada a objetos**
+- Object-oriented programming

 ## 👨‍💻 Autor

-- **JulioCZ**
-- 1° Cuatrimestre – Año 2024
-- Tecnicatura en Diseño y Programación de Videojuegos
+**JulioCZ** - Technical Degree in Video Game Design and Programming